Information for Renters

 - North East Financial Counselling Program at Kildonan Uniting Care Phone 1800 002 992

 A Renter’s Guide is a publication produced by Consumer Affairs Victoria.
 It summarises the rights and duties of a rental provider and a renter under a tenancy agreement.
 It is a great resource to refer to as a starting point if you ever have questions about your tenancy.

 The Renters Guide to Sustainable Living provides tips on how to make inexpensive changes to your home to make it more comfortable, save money and reduce your environmental impact.

 Brighter Futures Grants

-WPI has established a small grants program with funding from some generous supporters to assist our tenants and their children to acquire skills, education and training.
+WPI has established a small grants program with funding from some generous supporters to assist renters and their children to acquire skills, education and training.

 This means that you will be able to apply for small grants (from $50 – $200) for educational purposes (both children and adults).
 These grants are open to all WPI tenants and can cover training courses, educational support materials, school uniforms and shoes, textbooks, backpacks, electronic devices, home Wi-Fi, extra curricula activities, school excursions and camps (post Covid-19 restrictions), and home tutoring via electronic devices.

 You can email the application form back to us at firstname.lastname@example.org or mail it to Women’s Property Initiatives, PO BOX 2094, Roxburgh Park, VIC, 3064